cleveland-youth-football/7824/content/Roosevelt Notes.md

 #### Even when teammates are confused, #3 is aggressive and rips the ball out for a scoup and score
 - https://youtu.be/HqF3oPj4jhw?t=937

+---
+## Maybe some changes for Game 2
+- Fake Punt Jude to Jojo "Punt DAMMIT"
+- Green Stacked on Indy, Okie and Ogre
+- Zmo and Hmo on running plays only
+- Use Colo instead of Rado
+- Run Yellow Counter/Power (motion) instead of Black
+- Cali out of Yellow, lead T blocker
+- DEs need to be disciplined; put hand into chest of attempted chipper
+- CBs line up halfway or 1/3 of the way between the #1 and #2 WR; especially when they flex these small kids way out
+- maybe run 5-3 with Alex at DT